 Cantonal websites on the new coronavirus

 The cantonal authorities are responsible for many matters relating to the coronavirus outbreak.
 Links to cantonal websites can be found at www.ch.ch/coronavirus, where you will find information on the new coronavirus along with relevant contact details.

 You will also find information on cantonal health policy during the coronavirus pandemic on the website of the Swiss Conference of the Cantonal Ministers of Public Health (GDK; German and French only).

-Information on the coronavirus from the education sector can be found on the website of the Swiss Conference of Cantonal Ministers of Education (in German, French and Italian).
+Information on the coronavirus from the education sector can be found on the website of the Swiss Conference of Cantonal Ministers of Education.

 Center for Systems Science and Engineering CSSE at Johns Hopkins University: COVID-19 Dashboard with latest figures

 European Centre for Disease Control and Prevention: Website with latest information

 European Committee for the Prevention of Torture and Inhuman or Degrading Treatment or Punishment: Statement of principles relating to the treatment of persons deprived of their liberty in the context of the coronavirus disease (COVID-19) pandemic

 Last modification 12.08.2021